-The Parent Advisory Council (PAC) is composed of parents representing each co-op class in the Parent Education program at North Seattle College as well as a faculty representative from the Parent Education program, Health and Human Services Division.
+The Parent Advisory Council (PAC) is composed of parents representing each co-op class in the Parent Education program at North Seattle College as well as faculty advisors from the Parent Education program, Workforce Instruction Division.

 PAC meets on a monthly basis and its major objectives are:

-- To promote quality education for parents and their young children.
+- To promote high quality education and equitable, inclusive community for diverse families and their young children.

-- To offer parent information and opinions for decision making by the Parent Education Program, Health and Human Services Division, North Seattle College.
+- To offer parent information and opinions for decision making by the Parent Education Program, Workforce Instruction Division, North Seattle College.

 - To unify the co-ops throughout the system by providing a communication network for voicing needs and sharing ideas.